GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The programmer, like the poet, works only slightly removed from pure thought-stuff.
-He builds his castles in the air, from air, creating by exertion of the imagination.
-Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures.
+> ### The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.
 >
-> ~ *Fred Brooks*
+> ~ *Tom Cargill*

 ---
 ## 🏎 Quick Facts